Dashlane vs. LastPass 2023: 8 Categories, 1 Winner

 We quickly found our footing in LastPass's web dashboard.

-Dashlane's web app is also logically structured.
+Dashlane's web app is well-designed and structured.

 Winner: Draw